Nalaster the Clever,

 accustomed to launching deep raids into Ur-Flan territory to sow terror and

-bring back captives to serve as serfs on their farms and be sold further south
+bring back captives to serve as serfs on their farms or be sold further south

 to the Torquann and beyond.
 Over the rest of the decade the Naelax advanced north